HLR/DomiKnowS/developer/KNOWLEDGE.md

 Classification concepts are subordinate to data concepts, thereby establishing a parent-child relationship.
 Depending on the level of data classification granularity, a single data concept may encompass multiple classification concepts.

-The **relationships** between concepts are utilized to represent classified associations within the data.
+The **relationships**between concepts are employed to denote not only associations within the data but also categorized relationships between the data and elements of the _semantic frame_.
 They can depict part-whole relationships, like the relationship between a word and a sentence, or between a word and a phrase.
 Additionally, they can illustrate temporal relationships between events.
 Furthermore, they can also signify relationships between the data and the domain knowledge.